 Liability for dog bite injuries

-Dog bites often leave the individual with extreme scarring and psychological fear.
-Children are typically the victims of dog bites; it is important to retain a lawyer familiar with the mandatory court approval process for all settlements involving a minor child.
+Dog bite victims – typically children – are often left with extreme scarring and fear.
+It is important to retain a lawyer who knows the mandatory court approval process for all settlements when a minor child is involved.

 Municipal Codes that address dog bites